storyblok/storyblok-svelte/README.md

 ### Contributing

 Please see our [contributing guidelines](https://github.com/storyblok/.github/blob/master/contributing.md) and our [code of conduct](https://www.storyblok.com/trust-center#code-of-conduct?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte).
-This project use [semantic-release](https://semantic-release.gitbook.io/semantic-release/) for generate new versions by using commit messages and we use the Angular Convention to naming the commits.
+This project uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/) for generate new versions by using commit messages and we use the [Angular Convention](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#) to naming the commits.
 Check [this question](https://semantic-release.gitbook.io/semantic-release/support/faq#how-can-i-change-the-type-of-commits-that-trigger-a-release) about it in semantic-release FAQ.